-There will be a book launch in the Netherlands and in the National Gallery in Vilnius (LT), details will follow.
+The book launch will be on 5th March in the National Gallery in Vilnius (LT) and on 14th March in the Nederlands Fotomuseum in Rotterdam (NL).
 From January till June 2021 the result of the complete project will be shown in the Nederlands Fotomuseum in Rotterdam after which the exhibition will travel to Vilnius (LT), Latvia and Estonia.

 The deportation of innocent civilians to Siberia is a collective trauma in the Baltic states.
 Almost every family can tell about it from their own experience.
 As a documentary photographer it is my aim to contribute to keeping these historic memories alive.